Family Guide for Return to School

+This web page is subject to updates.
 If and when the circumstances surrounding the COVID-19 pandemic change, this guidance may also change.

-Group A: In-school Tuesday and Wednesday and online Thursday and Friday.
+- Group A: In-school Tuesday and Wednesday and online Thursday and Friday.

-Group B: Online Tuesday and Wednesday and in-school Thursday and Friday.
+- Group B: Online Tuesday and Wednesday and in-school Thursday and Friday.

-- Group C: Online Monday - Thursday.
+- Group C: Online Tuesday - Friday

-Mondays: Teachers will use for planning.
+- Mondays: Teachers will use for planning.
 Students will have independent work day.

-Group A: In-school on Tuesday for periods 1, 3, 5, 7 and Wednesday for periods 2, 4, 6, 8.
+- Group A: In-school on Tuesday for periods 1, 3, 5, 7 and Wednesday for periods 2, 4, 6, 8.
 They will be online Thursday for periods 1, 3, 5, 7 and Friday for periods 2,4,6,8.

-Group B: Online Tuesday for periods 1,3,5,7 and online Wednesday for periods 2, 4, 6, 8.
+- Group B: Online Tuesday for periods 1,3,5,7 and online Wednesday for periods 2, 4, 6, 8.
 They will be in-school on Thursday for periods 1, 3, 5, 7 and in school on Friday for periods 2,4,6,8.

-Group C: Online for periods 1,3,5,7 on Tuesday and Thursday and online for periods 2,4,6,8 on Wednesday and Friday.
+- Group C: Online for periods 1,3,5,7 on Tuesday and Thursday and online for periods 2,4,6,8 on Wednesday and Friday.

-Mondays: Teachers will use for planning.
+- Mondays: Teachers will use for planning.
 Students will have independent work day.